giancake/CEN-6930/MY-REPORT.md

                             num_predict=300)
 ```

-3. With the ZERO-SHOT prompting technique and using gemma the prompt took 220.707s The resulting prompt was much more slower but very extensive and detailed.
+3. With the ZERO-SHOT prompting technique and using gemma the prompt took 220.707s The resulting prompt was much slower but very extensive and detailed.
 ```python
 MESSAGE = "My professor in GenAI SDLC has left me an assignment which consists in building a Prompt Engeneering Laboratory in python, using the https://chat.hpc.fau.edu/ or Ollama local install LLM servers.
 I need to know the requirements for building an IT network that supports LAN and WAN access for voice and data applications, that is very fast and renders a good performance"